StefHill/HillsHealth/README.md

 Richard Smith (former editor of the British Medical Journal)

-Evidence-based medicine (EBM) mattered to me long before I understood the term.
-As a 16-year old looking for the sporting edge I would question the conflicting anecdotes of glossy celebrities who would tout a protein-based diet in one month, and a carb diet in the next.
-Surely, they can’t both be right?
-Similarly, seeing my girlfriend (now my wife) accept such blatantly unproven weight loss remedies led me to believe that there must be a better way.

-EBM is the gold-standard of health and medical information and provides us with the current best evidence to allow us to make informed decisions about our wellbeing.
+Evidence-based medicine (EBM) is the gold-standard of health and medical information and provides us with the current best evidence to allow us to make informed decisions about our wellbeing.
 As such, the high-level objective for this project is to bring EBM to the lay public in a style that is engaging, contemporary, and accurately reflects the published research.